muxinc/mux-node-sdk/README.md

 ## Development

-Run unit tests: `npm test` or `npm run test:unit`
+Run unit tests: `yarn test` or `yarn test:unit`

-Run integration tests: `npm run test:int`
+Run integration tests: `yarn test:int` - this will run integration tests with `nock` and `NOCK_BACK_MODE` set to `record`.
+This means that previously recorded API requests will be stubbed and any missing ones will be recorded.

-**Note**: running the integration tests will require you to configure the `MUX_TOKEN_ID` and `MUX_TOKEN_SECRET` environment variables with your Mux access token and secret.
-You should use the credentials for sdks@mux.com, where we generate views for this purpose ("watch-this" project).
+You can also run integration tests with real requests by running `yarn test:int:wild`.
+Make sure you have `MUX_TOKEN_ID` and `MUX_TOKEN_SECRET` set as environment variables so your requests are authenticated.
+This is useful to run locally to verify that actual API requests work as expected.
+When running the whole suite locally you might run into Mux API rate limits so keep that in mind.

-Integration tests do not get run on CI because of Mux API rate limits, so run them locally.
+**Pro Tip** Use mocha `-g` option to run only a specific test or group of tests.
+For example: `yarn test -g 'creates a new Assets'`.

 To generate the ESDocs, run: